The act of removing asbestos or lead in buildings.

 Asbestos

 Asbestos is a group of six naturally occurring minerals made up of heat-resistant fibers.
-It was used in thousands of U.S. consumer products before the dangers of asbestos were known.
-Asbestos causes mesothelioma, lung cancer and other cancers.
-Asbestos is regulated in the U.S., but not banned. https://www.epa.gov/asbestos/learn-about-asbestos
+It can cause mesothelioma, lung cancer and other cancers.

 CDC

-The Centers for Disease Control and Prevention is the national public health agency of the United States.
-It is a United States federal agency, under the Department of Health and Human Services.
+The CDC, or Centers for Disease Control and Prevention, is the national public health agency of the United States under the Department of Health and Human Services.

 EPA